Backgrounder on Analysis of Cancer Risks in Populations Near Nuclear Facilities

 - Nuclear Fuel Services, Tennessee.

 These facilities were selected because they started operation at different times and represent both currently operating and decommissioned nuclear facilities.
-Moreover, these facilities have some variation in surrounding population sizes, the quality and maturation of the state's cancer registry, and level of complexity for the registry's research approval processes and research support.
+Moreover, these facilities would offer variation in surrounding population sizes, the quality and maturation of the state's cancer registry, and level of complexity for the registry's research approval processes and research support.